Digital camera: Sensor resolution

-The resolution of a digital camera is often limited by the image sensor that turns light into discrete signals.
+The resolution of a digital camera is often limited by the image sensor which turns light into discrete signals.
 The brighter the image at a given point on the sensor, the larger the value that is read for that pixel.
 Depending on the physical structure of the sensor, a color filter array may be used, which requires demosaicing to recreate a full-color image.
 The number of pixels in the sensor determines the camera's "pixel count".
 In a typical sensor, the pixel count is the product of the number of rows and the number of columns.
-Pixels are square and is often equal to 1, for example, a 1,000 by 1,000 pixel sensor would have 1,000,000 pixels, or 1 megapixel.
+Pixels are square and is often equal to 1, for example, a 1,000 by 1,000-pixel sensor would have 1,000,000 pixels, or 1 megapixel.
 On full-frame sensors (i.e., 24 mm 36 mm), some cameras propose images with 20–25 million pixels that were captured by 7.5–m photosites, or a surface that is 50 times larger.

 Types of digital cameras

-Digital cameras come in a wide range of sizes, prices and capabilities.
-In addition to general purpose digital cameras, specialized cameras including multispectral imaging equipment and astrographs are used for scientific, military, medical and other special purposes.
+Digital cameras come in a wide range of sizes, prices, and capabilities.
+In addition to general-purpose digital cameras, specialized cameras including multispectral imaging equipment and astrographs are used for scientific, military, medical, and other special purposes.